JafarAkhondali/ssanj-Nimbl-securityfix-268550/README.md

 Configuration
 -------------

+If you want to use Nimbl as a simple webserver you have nothing to configure.
+Please see the Running section on how to run Nimbl.

 In order to customise Nimble you need to create an endpoints.js file in the directory that you want to serve through Nimbl.